 U.S. President Jimmy Carter and Syrian President Hafez Al-Assad explored the possibility of creating demilitarised?

-U.S. President Jimmy Carter and Syrian President Hafez Al-Assad explored the possibility of creating demilitarised zones in the Middle East during talks in Geneva, on Monday (9 May).
+Background: U.S. President Jimmy Carter and Syrian President Hafez Al-Assad explored the possibility of creating demilitarised zones in the Middle East during talks in Geneva, on Monday (9 May).
 This would be as a means of protecting an eventual peace settlement between Israel and the Arab countries.

 SYNOPSIS: Mr. Carter flew to Switzerland from London where he attended a seven-nation summit and a big-four meeting on Berlin.
 It is the first time that Mr. Carter and the Syrian leader have met.
 Both leaders expressed guarded optimism regarding progress about a Middle East peace agreement.
 But while President Carter is calling for flexibility and pinning his hopes for conciliation on what he calls "strong and moderate leaders in the Middle East" President Assad seems to be placing his faith in hopes that Mr. Carter will try to persuade Israel to make concessions to the Arabs.
 Mr. Carter's one-day meeting with President Assad is the fourth he has held with a Middle East leader since taking office in January.
 The two leaders addressed a news conference before their discussions began.